 Submit a copyright takedown notice

 If your copyright-protected work was posted on YouTube without authorization, you may submit a copyright infringement notification.
 Be sure to consider whether fair use, fair dealing, or a similar exception to copyright applies before you submit.
-These requests should only be sent in by the copyright owner or an agent authorized to act on the owner’s behalf.
+These requests should be sent by the copyright owner or an agent authorized to act on the owner’s behalf.

 The fastest and simplest way to submit a copyright takedown notice is through our webform.
-You’ll find this easier on a computer than on a mobile device or tablet.Submit a copyright complaint
+We recommend using a computer for the easiest method.Submit a copyright complaint

-The name you enter as copyright owner will be published on YouTube in place of disabled content.
-If you can give us a valid legal alternative, such as a company name or the name of a representative you've authorized to act on your behalf, we'll review and apply it if appropriate.
-This will become part of the public record of your request, along with your description of the work(s) allegedly infringed.
-All other information, including your full legal name and email address, are part of the full takedown notice, which may be given to the uploader.
+The name you enter as copyright owner will be published on YouTube in place of the turned off content.
+If you can give us a valid legal alternative, such as a company name or the name of an authorized representative, we'll review and apply it if appropriate.
+The name will become part of the public record of your request, along with your description of the work(s) allegedly infringed.
+All other information, including your full legal name and email, are part of the full takedown notice, which may be given to the uploader.

-If you choose to submit a copyright takedown request, please remember that you're initiating a legal process.
+If you choose to submit a copyright takedown request, remember that you're starting a legal process.

 Do not make false claims.
 Misuse of this process may result in the suspension of your account or other legal consequences.